Photo by Fabian Moller – Unsplash.com

 And when that happens, sometimes it can be a little scary.
 Super strong THC (delta-9 in particular) has been known to occasionally trigger anxiety symptoms in some people, creating an uncomfortable cannabis experience.
 These feelings of anxiety can intensify during a powerful high, which can prompt you to figure out how to make your high go away.

-Mellow out with one of our best in class Delta 8 THC Tinctures.
+Mellow out with one of our best in class Delta 8 THC products.
 Check ’em out here!

 How Do I Know if I’m Too High?